 - Adaptability in how they can be used

-- Can be added to basic exercises, like pushups, to increase difficulty
+- Can be added to basic exercises, like pushups, to increase the difficulty

 - Able to replace weights for many exercises

-While resistance bands can be used in very elaborate ways, many people find them to be most useful for adding variety to regular exercises like squats, rows, overhead presses and bicep curls, to name a few.
+While resistance bands can be used in very elaborate ways, many people find them to be most useful for adding variety to regular exercises like routines, rows, overhead presses, and curls, to name a few.

 has been proven to be extremely beneficial for overall health, for men and women of all ages.
-Resistance bands are a great addition to a workout program with weights, or as an alternative to traditional weightlifting.
-Choosing the right resistance bands is the first step, and here are the top 3 band sets ideal for exercising.
+Resistance bands are a great addition to a program with weights, as a or as an alternative to traditional weightlifting.
+Choosing the right resistance bands is the first step, and here are the top 3 sets ideal for exercising.

 Black Mountain Products Stackable Resistance Band Set

-Black Mountain Products is a smaller business that manufactures fitness gear for the home gym.
-The brand has incredible attention to detail and their model selection of products is actually a plus as it means each product has been thoroughly tested for strength and quality.
-Their 5 piece Stackable Resistance Band Set is one of their most popular products and is also a best-seller on their Amazon storefront with nearly 900+ glowing reviews.
+Black Mountain Products is a smaller business that manufactures fitness gear and for the .
+The brand has incredible attention to detail and their model selection of products is actually a plus as it means each product has been thoroughly tested for and quality.
+Their 5 piece Stackable is one of their most popular products and is also a best-seller on their Amazon storefront with nearly 900+ glowing reviews.

-Aside from the bands, BMP also includes two handles, a door anchor, ankle strap and a carrying bag for all the gear.
+Aside from the bands, BMP also includes two handles, a door anchor, ankle strap and a carrying bag for all the .
 They also include a guide to using these bands, including specific exercises to try.
 Even if you’ve never used resistance bands before , this kit will get you started off on the right foot.
-You can also find beginner-oriented resistance band workouts right on their website.
+You can also find beginner-oriented resistance workouts right on their website.

 Fit Simplify Resistance Loop Exercise Bands

-Some people prefer using traditional flat bands for working out or if they are exercising with the intention of recovering from an injury.
-There are benefits to flat bands, such as their portability, and can still be quite effective at getting a good strength workout.
+Some people prefer using traditional flat bands for working out or if they are exercising with the intention of recovering a from an injury.
+There are benefits to flat bands, such as their portability, and can still be quite effective at getting a good .
 However, finding flat bands that will handle regular, strenuous use isn’t easy.